rijul007/Market-Basket-Analysis-using-R/README.md

 - Toothbrush and Perfume

 The project demonstrates the power of **R** and its specialized packages (**`arules`** and **`arulesViz`**) in conducting sophisticated market basket analysis, providing valuable insights for retail strategy and decision-making.

+For a detailed view of the analysis and visualizations, you can access the [RPub Document here](https://rpubs.com/Rijul-Grover/1218045).